-Acquiring frequency lock at startup
+Acquiring frequency lock (startup sequence)

-1. On startup, OE/MR must be asserted to reset the output dividers.
-The IDCS should be disabled (MAN/A=0) during startup to select the manual mode and the primary clock.

-2. The PLL will attempt to gain lock if the primary clock is present on startup.
-PLL lock requires the specified lock time.
+- 1. On startup, OE/MR must be asserted to reset the output dividers.
+The IDCS should be disabled (MAN/A=0) and RESTORE should be logic low (disable restore option) during startup.
+REF_SEL selects the primary clock. - 2.
+Release OE/MR and the PLL will attempt to gain lock if the primary clock is present.
+PLL lock requires the specified lock time - 3.
+Enable the IDCS automatic mode (MAN/A=1).
+The rising edge of the MAN/A signal clears the alarm flags and CLK_IND.
+The IDCS will now report clock failures by asserting ALARMx flags. - 4.
+Enable the restore option (RESTORE=1) if needed.

-3. Applying a high to low transition to ALARM_RST will clear the alarm flags.

-4. Enable the IDCS (MAN/A=1) to enable to IDCS.